bbauska/TUMx-DWAPNx/README.md

 So, we have seen two of the components of our example applications and in the next video we are going to discuss the missing component, which is the view.
-We decided to split these three components into the first two and the last component, which is the view, because sometimes you don\'t need the last component as already explained in previous videos.
+We decided to split these three components into the first two and the last component, which is the view, because sometimes you don&apos;t need the last component as already explained in previous videos.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch3-6">3.6 Views (5:54)</h3>